Wisconsin unemployment rate ties record low of 3%

 Workforce grants

-The Democratic governor also announced $3.3 million to launch "Operation Fresh Start," a job training and education program that aims to help young people enter careers in construction and conservation.
+The Democratic governor also announced $3.3 million to support “Operation Fresh Start,” a job training and education program that aims to help young people enter careers in construction and conservation.

 The grants are part of $130 million in federal stimulus funds Evers allocated in July to help connect unemployed people with work opportunities with hopes of addressing ongoing workforce shortage challenges across the state.

-Evers on Monday announced almost $60 million would be directed to 12 regional projects, including MATC's "Operation Fresh Start" program, aimed at creating long-term solutions to workforce needs.
+Evers on Monday announced almost $60 million would be directed to 12 regional projects, including MATC’s “Operation Fresh Start” program.
 Evers plans to announce a second round of funding next year.

-A new report from the conservative Center for Research on the Wisconsin Economy written by Noah Williams, an economics professor with the University of Wisconsin-Madison, proposes a different approach to make Wisconsin more attractive to job seekers — eliminating Wisconsin's income tax, which is the oldest in the nation.
+A new report from the conservative Center for Research on the Wisconsin Economy written by Noah Williams, an economics professor with UW-Madison, proposes a different approach to make Wisconsin more attractive to job seekers — eliminating Wisconsin’s income tax, which is the oldest in the nation.

+While widely praised by conservatives on Thursday, others have raised concern over a proposal to eliminate a progressive income tax while increasing a regressive sales tax.

+“Increasing the sales tax to make up for a cut in income taxes shifts the responsibility for paying taxes away from the rich and powerful, and onto the backs of people with low and moderate incomes,” Tamarine Cornelius, director of the Wisconsin Budget Project, said in a statement.
+“We can’t create broad-based prosperity for Wisconsin by raising taxes on the families who can least afford it, just to pay for tax cuts for the rich.”

-Williams estimates the proposal would lead to an average net tax cut of about $1,700 per household and increase Wisconsin's output by roughly 1 percentage point per year for the first five years, which would boost the state's economy by about $28 billion.
-Employment would expected to increase by 6.9%, or about 175,000 jobs, under the proposal.
+Williams estimates the proposal would lead to an average net tax cut of about $1,700 per household and boost the state’s economy by about $28 billion over a five-year period.
+Employment is expected to increase by 6.9%, or about 175,000 jobs, under the proposal.

 “This report shows how to cut taxes all around, but especially for middle class families and small business owners,” CJ Szafir, president of the conservative Institute for Reforming Government, said in a statement.
 “The reform would be a game changer for Wisconsin.
 More take home pay.
 Higher employment.
 Higher GDP growth.
 It would be a win all around.”

-The proposal also received praise from former Republican Gov. Scott Walker, who touted eliminating the income tax during an interview Thursday with WISN's conservative radio talk show host Jay Weber.
+The proposal also received praise from former Republican Gov. Scott Walker, who touted eliminating the income tax during an interview Thursday on WISN conservative talk radio.

 “This just has a ripple effect that I think is going to be unbelievably positive,” Walker said.